Russian general who oversaw atrocities in Syria led cluster bomb attacks on civilians in Ukraine - KESQ

 Russian general who oversaw atrocities in Syria led cluster bomb attacks on civilians in Ukraine

-EXCLUSIVE by Nima Elbagir, Barbara Arvanitidis, Gianluca Mezzofiore, Katie Polglase, Tamara Qiblawi, Alex Platt, Victoria Butenko and Darya Tarasova Graphics by Henrik Petterrson and Connie Chen, Video editing by Oscar Featherstone
+EXCLUSIVE by Nima Elbagir, Barbara Arvanitidis, Gianluca Mezzofiore, Katie Polglase, Tamara Qiblawi, Alex Platt, Victoria Butenko, Darya Tarasova and Maria Avdeeva Graphics by Henrik Petterrson and Connie Chen, Video editing by Oscar Featherstone

 As she fetched drinking water for her family on a sunny but cold afternoon in late February, Margarita Kiriukhina tried to ignore the booms and thuds of Russian shelling nearby.